jesscancode/jesscancode/README.md

 ## What I do

-I help companies **build smarter products and operations with AI tools**, create content strategies that actually last, show up in search with AEO, and understand their edge through real customer research — WhatsApp, email, real conversations.
+I help companies **build smarter products and operations with AI tools**, create content strategies that actually last, show up in search with AEO, and understand their edge through real customer research.

 ## Things I'm building